davidpostma/Causal-ML-vs-G-Methods/README.md

 # Causal-ML-vs-G-Methods
-Causal machine learning (econML package) in Python contrasted with the g-methods in R on the same simulation.
+Causal machine learning in Python (random forest from econML package) contrasted with the g-methods in R (ipw and gfoRmula packages) using the same simulation that attempted to capture the complexity of real-world observational data.

+This independent project is still in progress, and for a full disclaimer, Claude 3.5 Sonnet had greatly helped with my exploration of this comparison.
+Please refer to the corresponding package vignettes (gfoRmula, and EconML) for more reliable examples of these packages.
+I was curious to compare the outputs on the same simulation.